mathisdesaulty/MathisDESAULTY/README.md

 ## Usage

-You can run the main with the executable in:
+You can run the main with the executable *main.exe*.

-.\dist\main\main.exe

 Or with theses commands: